heikof/RainbowCodeGeneration/README.md

 When your Unicorn / Rainbow items update, you will have to re-run the code generation.
 In Visual Studio, right-click on the T4 template and select "Run Custom Tool" to re-run the code generation.

 ![Adjust Settings](http://www.heikofranz.info/wp-content/uploads/2016/07/RainbowCodeGeneration-Example.png)

+### Known issues in 0.1.1

+#### Visual Studio crashes when the underlying Unicorn items change
+The code generation can make Visual Studio crash if the Sitecore.Logging.dll is not found.
+To fix this issue, add a reference to Sitecore.Logging.dll in the T4 template `SitecoreTemplates.tt` (in the same way that  Sitecore.Kernel.dll is referenced).
+This issue will be fixed in the next release.